ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 - batch transactions together (e.g. approve and execute a swap in one go)
 - more opportunities for dapps and wallet developers to innovate on user experiences

-These benefits are not natively supported today because only externally owned accounts ([EOAs](/glossary/#eoa)) can start transactions.
+These benefits are not natively supported today because only externally-owned accounts ([EOAs](/glossary/#eoa)) can start transactions.
 EOAs are simply public-private key pairs.
 They work like this:

 - if you have the private key you can do _anything_ within the rules of the Ethereum Virtual Machine (EVM)
 - if you do not have the private key you can do _nothing_.